Mission Accomplished speech: Description

 In a less publicized incident, Rumsfeld also declared an end to major combat operations in Afghanistan on May 1, a few hours before Bush's announcement.

 Subsequent events

-In November 2008, soon after the presidential election in which Democrat Barack Obama was chosen to succeed him, Bush indicated that he regretted the use of the banner, stating in a CNN interview, "To some, it said, well, 'Bush thinks the war in Iraq is over,' when I didn't think that.
+On April 30, 2008, White House Press Secretary Dana Perino said: "President Bush is well aware that the banner should have been much more specific and said, 'Mission accomplished for these sailors who are on this ship on their mission.'
+And we have certainly paid a price for not being more specific on that banner."
+In November 2008, soon after the presidential election in which Democrat Barack Obama was elected to succeed him, Bush indicated that he regretted the use of the banner, telling CNN, "To some, it said, well, 'Bush thinks the war in Iraq is over,' when I didn't think that.
 It conveyed the wrong message."

-In January 2009, Bush said that "Clearly, putting 'Mission Accomplished' on an aircraft carrier was a mistake."
+In January 2009, Bush said, "Clearly, putting 'Mission Accomplished' on an aircraft carrier was a mistake."

 In 2010, the "Mission Accomplished" banner was transferred from the National Archives to the collection of the George W. Bush Presidential Center.
 The banner is not on display.

 American deaths in the Iraq War totaled 104 when President Bush gave his Mission Accomplished speech.
-After that speech another 3,424 Americans were killed in the Iraq War by February 2011 when American combat operations there halted.
+A further 3,424 Americans were killed in the war through February 2011, when American combat operations there halted.